S.R. Harnot: Views

 Harnot is critical of the widespread caste discrimination in Himachal Pradesh, a theme he has engaged with both creatively and through activism.
 In January 2022, he launched the book Hindi dalit sahitya: vimarsh ke ayine mein, an anthology on contemporary Dalit writings in Hindi edited by Dr. Surendra Sharma.

 In 2007, Harnot offered to provide the Bangladeshi writer Taslima Nasreen refuge at his home, a time when Nasreen was facing flak due to her controversial writings about Islam.

 Recognition

 Some of the early awards won by Harnot include the Bhartendu Harish Chandra Award, the Creative News National Award, Himachal Kesari Award, and Himachal Gaurav Award.
 Other awards include the Himachal State Akademi Award, the 'Award for Tourism and Literature' from the Himachal Pradesh Tourism Development Corporation, and 'the Fiction Writer of the Year Award' by Divya Himachal Daily Newspaper.
-As of October 1, 2018, his work had been the subject of three PhDs and 17 MPhil dissertations at various Indian universities.

-A more comprehensive list of Harnot's awards, influence, and the adaptations of his work into other media can be found on his Hindi Wikipedia page.
+As of 1 October 2018, his work had been the subject of three PhDs and 17 MPhil dissertations at various Indian universities.

 Some particular recognitions include the following: